-In addition to meeting the COC, site operations will need to continue to meet their regulatory obligations under the EPL.
-The EPL currently regulates the composting scheduled activity of up to 76,000 tonnes of resource recovered material received at the site annually.
+In addition to meeting the COC, site operations will continue to meet their regulatory obligations under EPL 7654 issued by the NSW EPA under the Protection of the Environment Operations Act 1997 (POEO Act).
+The EPL regulates the composting scheduled activity of up to 200,000 tonnes of resource recovered material received at the site annually.